Blue rock thrush

 The blue rock thrush (Monticola solitarius) is a species of chat.
 This thrush-like Old World flycatcher was formerly placed in the family Turdidae.
 It breeds in southern Europe, northwest Africa, and from Central Asia to northern China and Malaysia.
-The blue rock thrush is the official national bird of Malta (the word for it in Maltese being Merill) and was shown on the Lm 1 coins that were part of the country's former currency.
+The blue rock thrush is the official national bird of Malta.

 Taxonomy

 The blue rock thrush was described by Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under the binomial name Turdus solitarius.
 The type locality is Italy.
 The scientific name is from Latin.
 Monticola is from mons, montis "mountain", and colere, "to dwell", and the specific epithet solitarius means "solitary".

 The rock thrush genus Monticola was formerly placed in the family Turdidae but molecular phylogenetic studies have shown that the species in the genus are more closely related to members of the Old World flycatcher family Muscicapidae.